 - Centralized exchanges gather the data of their users and store it in a centralized server.
 Usually, the users gain access to their funds through an email and password combination, and this information is stored on the server.
-This makes centralized exchanges a prime target for hackers, looking to get rich quick.
+This makes centralized exchanges a prime target for hackers, looking to get rich quickly.
 A few exchanges have already suffered from this and lost investments worth millions.
-Some of the exchanges reimbursed the investors funds from their own pockets, but not everyone was so lucky.
+Some of the exchanges reimbursed the investors’ funds from their own pockets, but not everyone was so lucky.

 - Censorship is another major constraint of centralized exchanges.
 The motivating factor behind cryptocurrencies is that they are decentralized and cannot be controlled by government institutions.
-For example, government can intervene and control access to someone’s funds at their bank.
+For example, the government can intervene and control access to someone’s funds at their bank.
 Centralized exchanges also suffer from this problem, where government regulations and seizures can restrict the investor’s money.

 Decentralized cryptocurrency exchanges have been created to resolve these issues.
-Just like the cryptocurrency tokens, the decentralized exchanges are also peer to peer and use automated algorithms for the verification of transactions.
+Just like the cryptocurrency tokens, the decentralized exchanges are also peer-to-peer and use automated algorithms for the verification of transactions.

 How Decentralized Exchanges Work

 A decentralized cryptocurrency exchange does not use a central controlling server or a bundle of servers to control the data of the users.
-Consequently, there is no requirement for a third-party escrow to hold investors funds while they perform transactions.
+Consequently, there is no requirement for a third-party escrow to hold investors’ funds while they perform transactions.

 The following are the main differences between centralized and decentralized exchanges:

-In centralized exchanges, the server holds the order-books and the funds while a transaction takes place.
+In centralized exchanges, the server holds the order books and the funds while a transaction takes place.
 However, in the case of decentralized exchanges, there is no need for a central server.
 The transactions are carried out directly with peers without the central servers.
 Therefore, the funds of the users are controlled by the participants of the transaction.

 The regulatory environment surrounding exchanges is getting tougher, which makes it difficult for centralized exchanges to keep their users anonymous.
 Since anonymity of the transactions is the major point in cryptocurrencies, users are unhappy about sharing information with the exchanges.